Does a Divorce Petition Expire in Texas?

 A divorce petition is a signed and dated document that begins your divorce process.
 In theory, it never expires.
 But your divorce could grind to a halt, and if it does, you could be forced to start the entire process again.

-Texas laws require couples to exchange paperwork, resolve differences related to their marital settlement agreement, and finalize their divorce in court.
+Texas laws require couples to exchange paperwork, resolve differences related to their divorce terms, and finalize their divorce in court.
 If you skip a court appearance, a judge could toss out your case for lack of progress.
 In such a scenario, while your petition didn't technically expire, your plans to end your marriage did.

 What is a divorce petition in Texas?

-Divorces are lawsuits originated by one party (the Petitioner) via paperwork filed in a Texas courthouse.
-The detailed document you fill out, sign, and bring to the courthouse to start the process is called your Original Petition for Divorce.
+Divorces are lawsuits originated by one party (the Petitioner) via paperwork filed with the court.
+In Texas, the detailed document you fill out, sign, and bring to the courthouse to start the process is called your Original Petition for Divorce.

 In this document, you outline several details, including the following: